dragonjumeog/DragonFist/README.md

 ## Features

-- Decompile APK and Restore metadata
+- Decompile APK and Restore metadata automatically
 - Check Method Vulnerability by auto-hooking it dynamically
 - Check Time & Random Vulnerability by manipulating it directly
 - Check Saving data with the format of SQLite3 and PlayerPrefs